Victoria Memorial, London: Dedication and inauguration

-Following a practice ceremony on 11 March, in the presence of Prince Arthur, Duke of Connaught and Strathearn, the dedication ceremony took place on 16 May 1911, presided over by King George V. His first cousin, Wilhelm II of Germany, was also present.
+Following a practice ceremony on 11 March, in the presence of Prince Arthur, Duke of Connaught and Strathearn, the late queen's last surviving son, the dedication ceremony took place on 16 May 1911, presided over by King George V. His first cousin, Wilhelm II of Germany, was also present.
 These two were the senior grandsons of Victoria, and arrived, together with their families, in royal procession.
 Also in attendance were a large number of Members of Parliament, and representatives of various armed forces.

 In his role as Home Secretary, Winston Churchill carried the text of the speeches.
 Lord Esher addressed the King and the gathered crowd, explaining the history of the memorial.
 The King replied to this, referring to his involvement in the development of the monument to his grandmother.
 He talked of the impact of Queen Victoria and of her popularity with the public.
 In total, the ceremony went on for thirty minutes.
 Following this, it was revealed to the press that the King had decided that the sculptor of the memorial, Thomas Brock, was to be knighted.